 Dr. Manson was not satisfied with his experience with heat producing lasers to treat toenail fungus because many patients could not tolerate the pain associated with treatment.
 This meant all patients were not receiving the same treatment and there were varying degrees of success with the treatment based on how much heat each patient could tolerate.

 This is where the Lunula Laser for toenail fungus comes in.
 The Lunula Laser is the only FDA approved cold laser for the treatment of toenail fungus.
 Since it is a cold laser, The Lunula Laser does not produce any heat.
 The benefits are that treatment is absolutely painless, there is no downtime after treatment, and there are no risks involved with treatment.
 Success rates with the Lunula laser range from 60-70% in clinic trials.
 The Lunula Laser works by stimulating your toes to produce hydrogen peroxide and nitrous oxide which kills the fungus.
-These are naturally occuring chemicals in the body so it simply gives your body an improved ability to fight the toenail fungus.
+These are naturally occurring chemicals in the body so it simply gives your body an improved ability to fight the toenail fungus.

 Treatment with the Lunula Laser involves four 12-minute treatment sessions.
 Each treatment session is spaced one week apart.
 Treatment also includes an 8 month follow-up appointment with Dr. Manson.
 If treatment has not been successful at this time, an additional 4 Lunula Laser treatment sessions may be ordered by Dr. Manson at no additional cost to the patient.